The Courts have to ensure that their decisions are enforced and are never happy when you break family court orders.

 This can include circumstances when parties breach parenting orders because they believe the child is at risk in the other party’s care.

-If this is the case, it is advised that legal advice is sought as to whether you should seek for the Orders to be changed prior to you having to breach them.
+If this is the case, it is advised that legal advice is sought as to whether you should seek for the Orders to be changed before you have to breach them.

 This can mean you will not have to wait for the other party to bring contravention proceedings against you.